-A Superb Japanese Tengu Mask from the19th Century
+A Superb Old Japanese Tengu Mask from Japan 19th Century

-This superb old Mask is from Japan and was carved in the 19th Century.
+This superb old Tengu Mask is from Japan and was carved in the 19th Century.
 The artist was a master carver who could take a piece of wood and turn it into a powerful artwork that looks alive.
-This mask is a favourite of mine and I always feel thrilled whenever looking at it as it is a great sculpture.
+This mask is a favourite of mine and I never get tired of looking at it as it is a great sculpture.

 Provenance: The Todd Barlin Private Collection of Asian and Oceanic Art